 Then you make your commitment to sit.
 Start with five minutes every day.
 When you sit down, close your eyes and feel a calmness come over you.
 Start to focus on your breath.
 As the breath moves in, you can silently say ‘inhale,’ and as the breath moves out, you can say ‘exhale.’
 Do this as you continue your meditation practice until your timer goes off.

-Do this daily.
-Practice daily, and you will find deep changes in your life, and in your relationships.
+Now you have a solid foundation to learn how to meditate daily.
+Practice daily meditation, and you will find deep changes in your life, and in your relationships.

 But I Don’t Have Time to Meditate